-What is it with 30, or any arbitrary number that we can think of, that makes us want to rush to succeed.
+What is it with 30, or any arbitrary number we can think of, that makes us want to rush to succeed?

-Many of us, Millennials and Gen Z’s, are in a rush to succeed.
-We want to attain so many things and reach higher heights before we hit 30, or even younger.
+Many of us, millennials and gen Z’s, are in a rush to succeed.
+We want to attain many things and reach higher heights before we hit 30 or even younger.
+We want to be “successful” at a young age because that is what we think society expects from us.

 What is it with that number, anyway?
 Thirty.

-Or maybe we are so disillusioned by the outliers’ accomplishments like Mark Zuckerberg (Facebook/Meta), Bobby Murphy (Snapchat), or even Cong, who became very successful at a young age.
+Or maybe we are so disillusioned by the outliers’ accomplishments like Mark Zuckerberg (Facebook/Meta), Bobby Murphy (Snapchat), or even our local CongTV, who became very successful at a young age.
 If they can, why can’t I, right?

-I’m not saying we should aim low or settle for mediocrity, but before we strive for something, we should know our ‘why.’
+I’m not saying we should aim low or settle for mediocrity, but before we try to strive for something that will challenge our limits, we should first know our ‘why.’

 Why do we want to be successful as early as possible?
-Is it out of passion, pride, a childhood dream, or a goal larger than ourselves?
+Is it out of passion, pride, childhood dreams, or goals larger than ourselves?

-Early in my career as a working professional, I also strived to climb the proverbial corporate ladder.
+Early in my career as a working professional, I also fell into the rat race and strived to climb the proverbial corporate ladder.

-I wanted to be promoted every year and increase my salary.
+I wanted to get promoted every year, increase my salary, and hold a higher position.
 Because at the back of my mind, I want to do more, buy more, and be more.

 Looking in hindsight, I was selfish.
 I wanted to accomplish many things, maybe a bit for my family, but ultimately for myself.